What Does the K Mean in Baseball?

-Have you ever been to a baseball game and noticed a bunch of K’s in the upper deck or on an outfield fence?
-The K’s represent how many strikeouts the home team has against the visiting team.
+The K in baseball represents how many strikeouts the home team has against the visiting team.
 Sometimes, fans will get creative and use something besides K’s, like a cartoon, to represent their team’s strikeouts during the match.
+Essentially, a K, whether on a score sheet or at the ballpark, represents the total number of strikeouts that their team has achieved during a game.

 Here is the complete breakdown of what the K means in a baseball game.